launchableinc/cli/docs/optimizing-test-execution/subsetting-tests.md

   robot dryrun.xml > launchable-subset.txt
 ```

-the file will contain the subset of test that should be run. you can now invoke minitest to run exactly those tests:
+The file will contain the subset of test that should be run.
+You can now invoke Robot to run exactly those tests:

 ```bash
 bundle exec rails test $(cat launchable-subset.txt)